benpurcell8/keycloak/keycloak-js/readme.md

 Mavern version I was using: `Apache Maven 3.6.1 (d66c9c0b3152b2e69ee9bac180bb8fcc8e6af555; 2019-04-05T08:00:29+13:00)`

-## Steps to publish
+## Steps to publish to Datch npm registry

-Go into the keycloak-js folder.
-On your command line run `npm publish -registry https://registry.datch.io`
+Go into the keycloak-js folder `./keycloak-js`.

+You'll need the gcp artifact registry auth package.
+`npm install -g google-artifactregistry-auth`

+Authenticate with GCP artifact registry.
+This will use your gcp user login or service account credentials `npx google-artifactregistry-auth`

+Publish the package. any packages with the `@datch` scope will be published to the datch npm repo based on the config in `keycloak-js/.npmrc`
+`npm publish`